ietf-wg-ntp/draft-ietf-ntp-ntpv5-requirements/draft-ietf-ntp-ntpv5-requirements.md

 The protocol SHOULD adopt a linear, monotonic timescale as the basis for communicating time.
-The format should provide sufficient scale, precision, and resolution to meet or exceed NTPv4's capabilties, and have a rollover date sufficiently far into the future that the protocol's complete obsolescence is likely to occur first.
+The format should provide sufficient scale, precision, and resolution to meet or exceed NTPv4's capabilities, and have a rollover date sufficiently far into the future that the protocol's complete obsolescence is likely to occur first.